Tools for working remotely

 Secure personal devices

-For your personal devices, take the time to update your operating systems and apps before accessing university systems or data.
+Ensure your personal systems are up to date with the latest operating systems and patches.
+Take the time to update your operating systems and apps before accessing university systems or data.
 Do not disable any security protections such as anti-virus or firewalls.
-Ensure your personal systems is up to date with the latest operating systems and patches.

 Protect your Mobile Device